George Mallory: Mallory and Irvine's last climb

-The location of Odell's initial reported final sighting of Mallory and Irvine—before they disappeared into the clouds and was to become the last time the pair were seen alive—was at the top of the Second Step and determined by expedition member John de Vars Hazard using a theodolite to be at an elevation of 8603.5 m.
+The location of Odell's final sighting of Mallory and Irvine before they disappeared into the clouds was at the top of the Second Step, determined by expedition member John de Vars Hazard to be at an elevation of 8603.5 m.
 (Note: Odell was emphatically sure he saw moving figures, not geological objects, and after returning to England, individuals persuaded him that it must have been the First Step where he had last seen them.
 He later expressed uncertainty about whether it was the First or Second Step stating, "Owing to the small portion of the summit ridge uncovered, I could not be precisely certain at which of these two "Steps" they were, as in profile and from below they are very similar, but at the time I took it for the upper "Second Step."
 However, I am a little doubtful now whether the latter would not be hidden by the projecting nearer ground from my position below on the face."
 Odell also stated, "The "Second Rock Step" is seen prominently in photographs of the North Face from the Base Camp, where it appears a short distance from the base of the final pyramid down the snowy first part of the crest of the Northeast Arête.")

-At approximately 2 pm, as Odell reached Camp VI at 8138 m, snow began to fall, and the wind strengthened.
-Inside Mallory and Irvine's tent, he discovered spare clothes, food scraps, sleeping bags, oxygen cylinders, and parts of the oxygen apparatus; outside, he found parts of the oxygen apparatus and the duralumin carriers.
-They left no note specifying when they had commenced their attempt or what might have transpired to create a delay.
-Odell departed from Camp VI, ascended about 200 ft in the direction of the summit in sleet and poor visibility of no more than a few yards, and whistled and yodelled in an attempt to direct Mallory and Irvine towards Camp VI in case they happened to be within hearing distance, but to no avail.
-Within one hour, he retreated, and at approximately 4 pm, as he re-attained Camp VI, the weather cleared; the entire North Face became bathed in sunshine, and the upper crags became observable, but there was no sign of Mallory or Irvine.
-Odell left Mallory's compass, which he had retrieved from Camp V, inside the tent at Camp VI and, at about 4:30 pm, descended to Camp IV.
+At approximately 2:00 p.m., as Odell reached Camp VI at 8138 m, snow began to fall and the wind strengthened.

+Inside Mallory and Irvine's tent, he found spare clothes, food scraps, sleeping bags, oxygen cylinders, and parts of the oxygen apparatus.

+Outside he found parts of the oxygen apparatus and the duralumin carriers.

+They left no note stating when they had commenced their attempt or what might have transpired to create a delay.

+Odell departed from Camp VI, ascended about 200 ft in the direction of the summit in visibility of no more than a few yards, and whistled and yodelled in an attempt to direct Mallory and Irvine towards Camp VI in case they happened to be within hearing distance.